Updated April 24, 2019

 Azure Blob Storage's Cool tier

 Azure Blob Storage's Cool tier is priced by amount of data stored per month, storage account type, replication type, and network egress.
-If you take blob snapshots, these snapshots are charged at the same rate as the live versions of the blobs.
 Azure Cool Blob Storage also charges for common API requests, data writes, and data retrieval.

 Cloud Storage Nearline

 Cloud Storage Nearline is priced by amount of data stored per month and by network egress.
 If you delete or modify your data before the minimum storage period, you will be charged for the remainder of the period.
 For example, if you delete an object 5 days after storing the object, you will be charged for the remaining 25 days of storage for that object.
-Cloud Storage Nearline also charges for common API requests.
+Cloud Storage Nearline also charges for common API requests and data retrieval.

 For more information about Cloud Storage Nearline pricing, see Cloud Storage Nearline pricing.